FairWell, The Path to a Better Divorce

 At FairWell Family Law Mediation, our MN child custody mediation attorneys understand the importance of finding a just and right resolution to legal disputes concerning child custody.
 During family law litigation, it can be easy for the parties to lose sight of what is most important.
 However, in a mediation setting, such as divorce mediation, the parties are positioned to find common ground to help put aside their differences for the good of their child.

 Are you concerned about how a courtroom battle might impact your child?
-If so, you should reach out to FairWell Family Law Mediation to discuss your concerns and questions with an experienced child custody mediator in Washington County, Minnesota.
+If so, you should reach out to FairWell Family Law Mediation to discuss your concerns and questions with an experienced child custody mediator in Minnesota.

 Our team of skilled mediators can appreciate the consequences a divorce can have on a child.
 That is why we are committed to helping families resolve child custody issues through compromise and mutual understanding.
 Additionally, we can assist families through child support mediation and alimony.